square3ang/SideALSA/docs/milestone-asio.md

   guard and a 232-frame startup prime.
 Its reserve covered ALSA availability granularity, USB-driver transfer advancement, and one delayed-wakeup Q32.
-- USB descriptors put playback and capture on the same internal UAC2 clock source, but playback uses an asynchronous explicit-feedback endpoint with 125-us packets.
-Earlier xHCI traces showed that endpoint reseeding without an ALSA XRUN.
-The observed 24, 30, 36, 37, and 54-frame movements are sub-Q64 and cannot be produced by SideALSA's whole-period slot or sequence mapping.
+- USB descriptors put playback and capture on the same internal UAC2 clock source.
+Playback is an asynchronous OUT endpoint driven by capture IN endpoint `0x82` as its generic implicit-feedback source; both use 125-us packets.
+Earlier xHCI traces showed endpoint reseeding without an ALSA XRUN.
+  The observed 24, 30, 36, 37, and 54-frame movements are sub-Q64 and cannot be
+  produced by SideALSA's whole-period slot or sequence mapping.
 - Earlier Discord/PipeWire and delayed-PRO/SHARED tests predate the zero-lead
   revision.
 They established miss isolation but are not latency acceptance data for the current revision.
 The rejected 64-frame/two-Q32 startup prime remains